Skaltuch/Ether-Bank/README.md

 - The contract uses  `ReentrancyGuard` to prevent reentrancy attacks
 - Access control is implemented to ensure only authorized users can perform certain actions
 - The `withdrawCollateral` function ensures that the collateral amount is only set to zero after a successful transfer
-## Contributing
-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ----------------

-For any questions or support, please open an issue in the GitHub repository.